islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 The goal of these questions is to help clarifying my **expectations** and to generate the clearest and broadest possible idea about the company, the business, the culture, the role, the day-to-day work, etc. To better grab the "lights" and the "darkness".
 Another outcome is to **reduce the probability of a misalignment and big surprises** during the first weeks of work 😊

+And always remember that **an interview is (or should be) a 2-ways conversation**, a 2-ways discovering process.

-So... here I share some of the questions that I have asked in the past or I will ask in the future to my interviewers:
+So... here I share some of the questions that I have asked in the past or I will ask in the future to my interviewers; I would recommend you to select only a few and prioritize them according to the time that you have available, and taking into account the different stages during the recruitment process.

 - What is your **mission** and short-term goals as an organisation?
 What is your **vision** and long-term goals?
 - What is the **business model** of the company?
 Who are your customers, users, providers?